Thompson Sampling for Combinatorial Semi-Bandits: Introduction

-Combinatorial multi-armed bandit (CMAB) problem has recently become an active research area \cite{Yi2012,chen2016combinatorial,GMM14,KWAEE14,KWAS15,kveton2015combinatorial,wen2015efficient,Combes2015,ChenGeneral16,WangChen2017}.
-In CMAB, the environment contains $m$ {\em base arms}, but the player needs to pull a set of base arms $S$ in each time slot, where $S$ is called a {\em super arm} (or an {\em action}).
+Combinatorial multi-armed bandit (CMAB) problem has recently become an active research area \citep{Yi2012,chen2016combinatorial,GMM14,KWAEE14,KWAS15,kveton2015combinatorial,wen2015efficient,Combes2015,ChenGeneral16,WangChen2017}.
+In CMAB, the environment contains $m$ {\em base arms} (or simply arms), but the player needs to pull a set of base arms $S$ in each time slot, where $S$ is called a {\em super arm} (or an {\em action}).
 The kind of reward and feedback varies in different settings.
 In this paper, we consider the semi-bandit setting, where the feedback includes the outcomes of all base arms in the played super arm, and the reward is a function of $S$ and the observed outcomes of arms in $S$.
-CMAB has found applications in many areas such as wireless networking, social networks, online advertising, etc. Thus it is important to investigate different approaches to solve CMAB problems.
+CMAB has found applications in many areas such as wireless networking, social networks, online advertising, etc \cite{WangChen2017,ontanon2013combinatorial,gai2010learning,qin2014contextual,ul2015flag,Chen2013Combinatorial}.
+For example, in an online advertising website, the system is conducting advertisements via the Internet, and it will receive one observation (e.g., whether the advertisement is clicked) after sending an advertisement to one user.
+However, to make the system more efficient, in each step we often choose a set of users (with size at most $K$) instead of a single user.
+This forms a CMAB instance: the base arms are single users, and the super arms (actions) are all the sets of single users with size at most $K$.
+Because of the widely adoption of CMAB model in real applications, it is important to investigate different approaches to solve CMAB problems.

-An alternative approach different from UCB is the Thompson sampling (TS) approach, which is introduced much earlier by \citet{thompson1933likelihood}, but the theoretical analysis of the TS policy comes much later --- \citet{Kaufmann2012Thompson} and \citet{agrawal2012analysis} give the first regret bound for the TS policy, which essentially matches the UCB policy theoretically.
+An alternative approach different from UCB is the Thompson sampling (TS) approach, which is introduced much earlier by \cite{thompson1933likelihood}, but the theoretical analysis of the TS policy comes much later --- \cite{Kaufmann2012Thompson} and \cite{agrawal2012analysis} give the first regret bound for the TS policy, which essentially matches the UCB policy theoretically.
 Moreover, TS policy often performs better than UCB in empirical simulation results, making TS an attractive policy for further studies.